zitadel/zitadel/docs/docs/legal/service-description/billing.md

 Daily Active Users (DAU) are counted as users who authenticate or refresh their token during the given day.
 To calculate the monthly quota we take the sum of DAU over a given month.
 Included are users that either login with local accounts or users that login with an external identity provider.
-Service user who authenticate or access the management API are counted against Daily Active Users.
+Service users that authenticate or access the management API are counted against Daily Active Users.

 ### Active external identity providers